TEE-JAY12/BOOK-MANAGEMENT-SYSTEM/README.md

 This is a Springboot project

-This is backend application for Book Project
+This is backend application for Book Management System

 ## Prerequirements